drivechain-project/drivechain.info/_posts/2020-04-18-spring-contest.md

 * * I am skilled enough to compile Bitcoin Core, as well as the sidechain template -- so for your sake I hope your entry is about-that-easy to compile.
 4. The "Justified Diff" is the git "diff" between our sidechain template source code, and your sidechain-x source code.
 Every change that you make, must be "justified".
 Justification can be done in two ways.
 * * The first, easiest, and most-preferred way, is to "cite your source".
 Ie, use a comment to hyperlink back to the Altcoin code-repository.
 * * The second way is to write a comment-block explaining, in English, first: why you could not "cite Altcoin source-code" and second: explaining what the source code is doing.
-If I cannot make sense of your explanation, you will (probably) fail the test.
+If I cannot make sense of your explanation, your submission will (probably) fail the test.
 Sorry! (see below)

-Furthermore:
+### How Can I Ensure That My Submission Passes the Test?

+* Many of these details will be in the Monday announcement.
+* One important guideline is to *not break the Sidechain Template*.
+The submission must be able to do the things that it did, before you started messing with it, especially:
+* * receive coins from the Mainchain,
+* * find blocks (and reject invalid blocks, ban bad peers, etc)
+* * send coins back from Sidechain to Mainchain back.
+* The second guideline is to replicate the altcoin, "warts and all".
+Whatever "altcoin-cli does", "sidechain-cli" should do.

+### Administrative Details

 * I plan to check the contest inbox for new submissions, between the hours of noon-7 PM, Eastern Standard Time.
 And I plan to then test any new ones that have arrived.
 * Submissions will be checked in the order they were received.
 In other words -- in whatever order they arrive in my protonmail inbox.